Dems, GOP make urgent final pitches as election season wraps

 The first lady told about 100 people outside a home in Ashburn, about 30 miles from Washington, that the race could come down to a tiny margin of votes, while, in Congress, a “Republican majority will attack women’s rights and health care.”

 Weissert reported from Washington.
-Associated Press Writers Bill Barrow in Macon, Georgia, and Jill Colvin and Chris Megerian in Washington contributed to this report.
+Associated Press Writers Bill Barrow in Macon, Georgia, Jonathan J. Cooper in Phoenix, and Jill Colvin, Coleen Long and Chris Megerian in Washington contributed to this report.

 Follow the AP's coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.